 Not everyone accepts the view that the Mi’kmaq were an indigenous people of Newfoundland.
 A much more conservative position is that the Mi’kmaq were immigrants from Nova Scotia who did not come to Newfoundland in a sustained manner until historic times.
 According to this view, the first significant effort by Mi’kmaq to settle in Newfoundland did not occur until the early 1760s, in the region of Hermitage Bay and Bay D’Espoir.
 Circumstances were such that a number of them soon shifted their efforts to Bay St. George on the west coast, although some did settle permanently at Conne River in Bay D’Espoir; see Dennis Bartels and Olaf Uwe Janzen, "Micmac Migration to Western Newfoundland," Canadian Journal of Native Studies X: 1(1990): 71-94; available on-line at available on-line at <http://www.brandonu.ca/library/cjns/10.1/bartels.pdf>.
 The initial attempts by the Mi’kmaq to establish themselves in Bay D’Espoir is the focus of another paper by Olaf Janzen, "The Royal Navy and the Interdiction of Aboriginal Migration to Newfoundland, 1763-1766," International Journal of Naval History VII: 2 (August 2008) [e-journal: <http://www.ijnhonline.org/wp-content/uploads/2012/01/Janzen.pdf>]; reprinted in Olaf U. Janzen, War and Trade in Eighteenth-Century Newfoundland (“Research in Maritime History,” No. 52; St. John’s, NL: International Maritime Economic History Association, 2013), pp. 173-192.
 The argument that the Mi’kmaq were recent arrivals is reinforced by the absence of any archaeological evidence in support of their presence before the arrival of Europeans.
 For example, in “Patterns in Precontext Site Location on the Southwest Coast of Newfoundland,” Northeast Anthropology No. 68 (Fall 2004), pp. 41-55, Tim Rast, M.A.P.
 Renouf, and Trevor Bell report on the results of archaeological work in the vicinity of Burgeo which “suggest that late Recent Indians were eventually attracted [there] by a seasonal European presence that provided iron and other European materials” (p.
 51).

-In any case, by the beginning of the nineteenth century, the Mi'kmaq were unquestionably an established fixture of island society.
+Whether or not they were an indigenous people of Newfoundland or recent arrivals, there is no question that by the beginning of the nineteenth century, the Mi’kmaq were an established fixture of Newfoundland society.
 An excellent survey of the Mi’kmaq in Newfoundland was prepared by Edward Tompkins for the Federation of Newfoundland Indians; look for Ktaqmkukewaq Mi’kmaq Wlqatmuti: The Mi’kmaw People of Newfoundland: A Celebration (Corner Brook: Federation of Newfoundland Indians, 2004).
 But see also Ralph Pastore, The Newfoundland Micmacs: A History of Their Traditional Life (St. John's: Newfoundland Historical Society, 1978), and "Indian Summer: Newfoundland Micmacs in the Nineteenth Century," in Richard Preston (ed.), Papers from the 4th Congress, Canadian Ethnology Society (Ottawa: National Museum of Man, 1978), pp. 167-178.